chobbledotcom/chobble-site/src/prices.md

 ## Service Charges (Static Sites)

-You can host as many static websites as you like with us for £20 per month.
-For this price we will:
+You can host as many static websites as you like with us for **£40** per month, or **£20 if discounted**.
+For this fee we will:

 - Host your sites
 - Back up your sites
 - Provide a content management system
 - Host your DNS records
 - Make any small changes you request
-- Provide technical advice
+- Provide technical and marketing advice

-You might also choose to host elsewhere since you will have the full source code - that's totally fine.
+You may choose to host elsewhere since you will have the full source code - that's totally fine.
 We recommend and support [Netlify](https://netlify.com), [Neocities](https://neocities.org) and [Surge](https://surge.sh).

 ## Service Charges (Dynamic Sites)

 We will host your Ruby on Rails dynamic site on its own server running NixOS.
 We will use the most affordable Gandi VPS server possible, starting at around £5 per month.

-We will charge £30 per month on top of whatever that hosting cost is.
+We will charge **£60** per month (or **£30 if discounted**) on top of whatever that hosting cost is.
 You will have full access to the server and its configuration.
 For this price we will:

 - Host your service
 - Back up your code